Devtonite/blog/src/content/blog/zk-snarks-recursive-proof-private-intput-visibility.md

 ### Public Input and Private Input in zkSNARKs

-When developing Zero-Knowledge applpictions that leverage recursive zkSNARKs, one of the first questions that you may have is wether the recursive proofs are passed as private input, a public input, or either.
+When developing Zero-Knowledge applications that leverage recursive zkSNARKs, one of the first questions that you may have is wether the recursive proofs are passed as private input, a public input, or either.
 In simple terms, **recursive zkSNARKs are always passed as a private input**.
 However, you can always turn your recursive zkSNARK into a public input, by exposing data in the public output of the proof that receives the recursive zkSNARK as a private input.

 It is important to note that wether the recursive zkSNARKs are passed as private or public inputs is implementation-dependent.
-This blog post focues on the way it is impelemented in O1JS, which is the Zero-Knowledge application framework for the Mina Blockchain.
+This blog post focuses on the way it is implemented in O1JS, which is the Zero-Knowledge application framework for the Mina Blockchain.
 Given the convertibility of the private input into a public input described above, the implementation details have no relevancy to the information explored in this blog post, and the concepts explored here apply to any recursive zkSNARKs.